tinaponting/protect-wordpress/README.md

 Love Kristina Sweden

 ***UPDATED FILES AND FOLDERS: ***
+- Updated: 240802: ALT- if you only want some user agents to visit, ready to clip in.
-- Updated: htaccess1, better performance, delated some not in use useragents.
+- Updated:240802:  htaccess1, better performance, delated some not in use useragents.
 - Updated: 240729 wp-content security.
 - Updated: 240729, htaccess1, for better performance.
 - Updated: 240725 Noway allowed-Do not see  files, works better:)